DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-TheDagger24/README.md

 #Week2
 - Quantifiers and tautology.
+- For the first part of the course, we`ll learn about proposition, logical connectives, logical deduction and premises.
+- 1 = true and 0 = false.
-- Logical equivalences (De Morgans, Idempotent, Double Negation)
+- Logical equivalences (De Morgans, Idempotent, Double Negation) -> Logical Connectives
+- Negation (¬, not)
+- Conjunction (∧, and)
+- Disjunction (∨, or)
+- Exclusive Or (⊕, xor)
+- Conditional (→, if,then)
+- Biconditional (↔, iff)
 - A lot of hard problems were encountered this week.

 #Week3